 Unplugged Family Adventures on the Big Island

-By Ginny Figlar, Sr. Editorial Manager at KEEN
+By Ginny Figlar, KEEN Editorial Director

 I crafted my out-of-office email response, left my work laptop at work, crammed a week’s worth of outfits for our family of four (plus my new Kona flip-flops!) into one suitcase, and slid into full-on vacation mode somewhere over the Pacific.